English: % of students who enrolled but did not complete grade X in the given school year

 Dropout rate can be disaggregated by grade, gender or by specific group of students (e.g. minority groups).

 1) Ensure that data on enrolment and repeaters by grade for two consecutive years are consistent in terms of coverage over time and across grades.

 2) You may choose to measure drop out at critical grades with the highest numbers of dropouts.
 Which grades are the most common for high dropout rates will vary depending on the country's context.

 3) If possible, consider assessing the main reasons for dropping out.

 4) Common errors in data collection: Over-reporting enrolment/ repeaters (particularly in grade one); incorrect distinction between new entrants and repeaters; transfers of pupils between grades and schools.

 5) Maximum dropout levels can be determined by the educational authorities and/or be used as a basis for school performance evaluation and for fund allocations.
-In such circumstances different interests can be involved in dropout calculations and care should be taken in interpreting this indicator, esp. when you do not have any control over the data collection and recording.
+In such circumstances, different interests can be involved in dropout calculations.
+Care should be taken to interpret this indicator, especially when you have no control over the data collection and recording.

 6) Dropout rate is closely related with other widely used indicators: Pass rate/ Promotion rate (% of students who are promoted to the next grade level in the following school year, without considering repetitions) and Repetition rate (% of students in a given grade who also attended that same grade in the previous school year).
 Dropout rate + Pass rate + Repetition rate = 100%.